fpillet/NSLogger/README.markdown

 *NSLogger* can be used for low-level code in situations where only CoreFoundation can be called.
 Disable the **ALLOW_COCOA** flag in *LoggerClient.h* to prevent any use of Cocoa code.

 # Work in progress - Current status #
 This tool comes from a personal need for a more powerful logger.
-Not all the initial functionalities I wanted have been implemented yet.
-Here is what's not implemented, and some of the planned features, by current priority order:

- * Support for connecting to a specific IP address / port (client side)
+NSLogger is already powerful, but there are more features in development.
+Quick list of features not yet implemented:

  * Support drag-and-drop from logs
  * Support export to other formats than the native .nsloggerdata file format
  * Support for storing logs in a file (client side) and push them later to the viewer